National Association of Regulatory Utility Commissioners: Gas

 The Committee on Gas hosts panel discussions and educational sessions to help NARUC's constituency understand issues affecting natural gas.
 The committee works with FERC, the U.S. Department of Energy and the U.S. Department of Transportation.
-These collaborations include research and publication of white papers and other materials aimed at solving current and futue gas-related challenges.
+These collaborations include research and publication of white papers and other materials aimed at solving current and future gas-related challenges.

 The chairman is Stan Wise of the Georgia Public Service Commission.
 It has three subcommittees: the Staff Subcommittee on Gas; Staff Subcommittee on Pipeline Safety; and Subcommittee on Pipeline Safety, which is chaired by Norman Saari, a commissioner on the Michigan Public Service Commission.

 International Relations

 According to NARUC, "With the trend of energy market development expands overseas, several countries have sought help and best practices from their American counterparts.
 The International Committee manages NARUC's outreach activities across the globe, including partnerships with numerous countries in Eastern Europe, Africa, and Bangladesh."